-For anyone pursuing a career in corporate finance, it can be important to include your level of fluency on your resume and job application.
-There are 0-5 language proficiency levels, and many employers require at least level 3, which is professional working proficiency.
-This guide will discuss the five levels in more detail and ensure you have the appropriate one listed on your resume.
+For anyone pursuing a career in corporate finance, it can be important to include your level of language fluency on your resume and job application.
+There are five language proficiency levels, and many employers require at least level three, which is essentially a professional (functional) working proficiency level.
+This guide will discuss the five levels in more detail to ensure you have the appropriate one listed on your resume.

-Below are the levels that you can choose from for your resume.
-They are based on the Inter-agency Language Round-table (ILR) scale that is set out by the U.S. Foreign Service Institute.
+Detailed below are the language proficiency levels that you can choose from for your resume.
+They are based on the Inter-agency Language Round-table (ILR) scale that is set by the U.S. Foreign Service Institute.

-At this level, there is basically no knowledge of the language.
-The person may know a few individual words, but can’t form sentences or have any type of conversation.
+At this lowest level, there is basically no knowledge of the language.
+The person may know a few words, but can’t form sentences or carry on any type of conversation.

-At this level, a person can form basic sentences, including asking and answering simple questions.
-This is essentially the starting point of the language proficiency levels and is how someone who is traveling to a new country and just beginning to study a language (English, Spanish, French, etc) would start at.
+At this language proficiency level, a person can form basic sentences, including asking and answering simple questions.
+This is essentially the starting point of the language proficiency levels.
+This level reflects someone who is traveling to a new country and who has just begun to study a language.

 Phrased as: “Elementary Spanish”

-Someone at this level can follow basic work commands and social prompts.
-They can carry out casual conversations at the office and discuss their personal life.
-Someone at this level still needs help with the more complicated matter at work and can only operate independently on basic matters.
+Someone at this level can handle basic work commands and social phrases.
+They can carry on limited casual conversations at the office and discuss their personal life.
+Someone at this level still needs help with more extensive conversations in the language.
+They can only operate independently in basic conversations.

 Phrased as: “Limited Working English”

-Someone at this level can make contributions to office meetings, have conversations with clients, and carry out most work functions requested of them.
-A person at level 3 can speak at a normal speed and has a fairly extensive vocabulary.
-They will likely still have an accent at this level and require help understanding subtle and nuanced situations.
-Some employers consider this level or above acceptable, depending on the specific job.
+Someone at this language proficiency level can make contributions to office meetings, have conversations with clients, and carry out most work functions requested of them.
+A person at level 3 can speak at a normal speed in the language and has a fairly extensive vocabulary.
+They likely still have an accent at this level and probably require help understanding subtle and nuanced phrasing.
+Some employers consider this level or above as basically acceptable, depending on the specific job.

 Phrased as: “Professional Working Spanish”

-Full professional fluency is desirable for most employers.
-Someone at this level can have advanced discussions on a wide range of topics such as personal life, current events, and technical topics such as business and finance.
-People at this level still have a minor accent and may occasional misspeak or make minor mistakes.
-Their vocabulary is extensive and they can carry out conversations with ease.
-Most employers consider this level or above acceptable.
+Full professional fluency is desired by most employers.
+Someone at this level can have advanced discussions on a wide range of topics about personal life, current events, and technical topics such as business and finance.
+People at this level may still have a minor accent and may occasionally misspeak or make minor mistakes.
+Their vocabulary is extensive and they can carry on conversations with ease.
+Most employers consider level 4 or above acceptable.

 Phrased as: “Full Professional Spanish”

-Someone at this level was either raised speaking the language as their native tongue or has been speaking it so long they are completely fluent and may have no accent at all.
+Someone at this language proficiency level was either raised speaking the language as their native tongue or has been speaking it so long that they are completely fluent.
+They have little or no accent.

 Phrased as: “Native English” or “Bilingual English & Spanish”

-Thank you for reading this article on levels of language proficiency.
-To separate yourself from the competition, enroll in CFI’s Financial Modeling and Valuation Analyst (FMVA)TM program and gain the skills employers are looking for in their finance hires.
+Thank you for reading CFI’s guide to language proficiency levels.
+To separate yourself from the competition, enroll in CFI’s courses and gain the skills employers are looking for in their finance hires.

-To build your resume, these articles will be helpful:
+To expand your knowledge and build your resume, these articles will be helpful: